Financial Literacy: The Life Skill Schools Don't Teach

 The Emergency Fund: Your Financial Airbag

-This is a stash of cash set aside strictly for unforeseen disasters like job loss or medical emergencies.
+This is money set aside strictly for unforeseen disasters like job loss or medical emergencies.
 It is not for buying a gift or a spontaneous trip.

 Insurance: Transferring Risk